Supporting Students through School Transitions

 First Day (1995)

 Currently being used by many Australian universities in their pre-service teacher training, this classic ACTF documentary is an invaluable transition resource for early years teachers.
 The film follows 11 young Australians and their families as they prepare for and experience their first day of primary school.
 This film encourages teachers to reflect on the ways in which different family contexts prepare children for their schooling.

 First Day (1995) is available to purchase through the ACTF Shop, and can also be streamed through Kanopy.
 (Teachers may also like to revisit Songs of Innocence, another classic ACTF documentary, which explores the diverse family structures that children are raised in.)

 Year 6 to Year 7

-Hannah’s story was explored further when this short film was expanded into a four-part series of the same name.
-Both the First Day short film and series are available to purchase through the ACTF Shop, and the series is currently streaming on ABC iview.
-Find learning tasks centred on identity, transitions, friendships and more in the resources we have created for the First Day short film and series.
+First Day is available to purchase through the ACTF Shop, and the series is currently streaming on ABC iview.
+Find learning tasks centred on identity, transitions, friendships and more in the First Day Teaching Toolkit.

-An innovative blend of theatre and documentary, A Field Guide to Being a 12-Year Old Girl is another short film focussed on identity.
+An innovative blend of theatre and documentary, this short film focusses on identity.
 Twelve 12-year old girls are given the task of investigating their own ‘species’, covering topics such as appearance, interests, and what makes them happy or sad.
-Our teaching toolkit for this film is aimed at Year 6 and 7 students, with tasks related to identity and text analysis.

-Finally, the much-loved ACTF series Lockie Leonard and Mortified also explore aspects of change, including coping with the transition from being a child to a teenager, the transition to secondary school, and changes in friendships.
-Search our website’s Support Materials section for a range of teaching and learning ideas for these classic series.
+Finally, these two much-loved ACTF series explore aspects of change, including coping with the transition from being a child to a teenager, the transition to secondary school, and changes in friendships.
+Access the Lockie Leonard for Teachers and Mortified for Teachers websites via the ACTF Shop.